randym32/Anki.Vector.Documentation/documents/troubleshooting/Hardware error codes.md

 899

 * The firmware was unable to find the body.
 If the board shows just a purple light and won't turn off, you need to wait for his battery to die.
 After that, turn him back on.
 If there is still a purple light, there could be a hardware issue with the body board.

+950

+* This error will only occur on a Whiskey.
+The software is unable to open the extra ToF sensors.
+It is possible that one or both of the sensors are broken.
+* This can be fixed with an EMR/OEM swap.
+Instructions soon

+960

+* IMU hardware failed.

 970